Research uncharted language areas to understand key needs

 Language assessment is at the cutting edge of frontier missions, and is often the first step in a long process of seeing God's message of love translated into languages and lives.

 Surveyors use scientific research methods, the results of which can not only benefit Bible translation, but other agencies interested in minority language communities.
 They must work long hours under often rugged conditions, but the experience opens up a whole new world of discovery!

 You may have some of these skills already.
 Others can be learnt over time.
-The training offered by the the Centre for Linguistics, Translation and Literacy will give you the tools you need for language and culture learning to help you as you research different language groups.
+The training offered by the the School of Language and Scripture will give you the tools you need for language and culture learning to help you as you research different language groups.